AaltoSciComp/scicomp-docs/triton/accounts.rst

   - Anyone affiliated with a research PI in any way (for affiliated research).
-  - ... for use in research work (scholarly publications, datasets, research software, theses, etc.)  Triton should be acknowledged and linked in ACRIS [LINK].
+  - ... for use in research work (scholarly publications, datasets, research software, theses, etc.)  Triton should be :doc:`acknowledged and linked in ACRIS <acknowledgingtriton>`.
   - ... for use in research theses (PhD, Masters, Bachelors).
     However, literature review/non-research theses shouldn't use
     Triton (though these shouldn't have a need for Triton).
 These should also be acknowledged in ACRIS.
-  - A thesis at a company doesn't necessarily disqualify Triton use, but Triton should be used for the relevant research that will be in the thesis, not general company operations.
+  - A thesis at a company doesn't necessarily disqualify Triton use, but Triton should be used for the relevant research that will be in the thesis, not other company work.

 - Other staff use (minor)